Cozies are traditional mysteries (think Miss Marple or Phryne Fisher). Key identifiers of a cozy are:

 In addition to the clues that will help solve the crime there is always a sprinkling of red herrings to throw both the sleuth and the reader off track.

-A cozy series often has a hook (or underlying theme) that usually stems from the sleuth's pets, hobbies, careers or personal pursuits.
+A cozy series has a hook (or underlying theme) that usually stems from the sleuth's pets, hobbies, careers or personal pursuits.
 The series may also have a continuing romance, usually involving the sleuth.
 In the same way there is no gore or profanity, the romance is usually sweet (ie no sex on the page).
 The series is usually light in tone (often humorous) and set in a small town with lots of quirky characters.

 Agatha Christie's Miss Marple books are a classic example of cozy mysteries.